<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=747520772257475&amp;ev=PageView&amp;noscript=1">

 Given the need to manage, normalize and regularize the flow of personal data needed, among other things, to feed AI and to regulate the whole complex issue of privacy protection, a code on personal data protection was drafted.

-European Community legislation took up the challenge of keeping up with rapid technological evolution, first through Directive 95/46, which then evolved into a full-fledged EU Regulation 2016/679, the so-called General Data Protection Regulation (GDPR)
+European Community legislation took up the challenge of keeping up with rapid technological evolution, first through Directive 95/46, which evolved into a full-fledged EU Regulation 2016/679, the so-called General Data Protection Regulation (GDPR)

 While there is no clear and explicit reference to Artificial Intelligence, this Regulation is aimed at anyone who acquires and processes personal data from individuals, thus including those who make use of AI systems.
 In fact, with the GDPR, we are required to: